-In his speech at Georgetown University last month, President Obama referred to our nation's vulnerabilities to climate change, underscoring how Hurricane Sandy and other climate-related disasters serve as wake-up calls.
+In his speech at Georgetown University last month, President Obama referred to our nation's vulnerabilities to

 The U.S. Energy Sector Vulnerabilities to Climate Change and Extreme Weather report examines current and potential future impacts of these climate trends on the U.S. energy sector.

 In particular, researchers have identified several critical issues, including power-plant disruptions due to